 The term Squares got me thinking too.
 In the Sixties, squares were people who endorsed conventional social, political and economic values.
 The very opposite of people who were hip, who espoused alternative social, political and economic values.
 And took drugs.
 Hip people, like musicians for example, used a lot of narcotics.
 This resulted in hip people owing a lot of money to square people, drug dealers.
 The money to pay for drugs was funded by more square people: record companies.
 And when hip musicians overdosed on drugs, they relied on more square people, called doctors, who required many years of expensive education.
 It clearly wasn’t easy being hip, however the contradiction has never bothered truly hip people, capable of holding contradictory opinions simultaneously.

 Some Mobley-holics focus on titles where Mobley was leader, whilst others (including me) believe many of his best contributions were as a sideman.
 Who cares, he is just a beautiful player.
 The solo in Carolyn tears my heart out every time, especially on the second verse, where a repeating cry resolves tension released through a magnificent downward cascade of notes, simply beautiful.
 Coltrane is more exploratory and driven, Rollins is technically more accomplished, but Mobley has a gigantic heart, that shines in his playing.

 Plastylite “ear” in the run out, confirming provenance of an original Blue Note pressing.

 All the right markings, including that lovely LARGE catalogue number at the top right.
-With later reissues, the font size dropped to near invisible, as if it was of no importance.
-To collectors the catalogue number is everything.
+In record collecting circles, the catalogue number is everything.
 The most hip collectors speak of records only by their catalogue number.
-There are only eight hundred to remember, how difficult can that be?
+There are only eight hundred Blue Notes to memorise, how difficult can that be?